 AppLocker Architecture and Components

-This topic describes the AppLocker architecture and its major components.
+This topic for IT professional describes AppLocker’s basic architecture and its major components.

 AppLocker relies on the Application Identity service to provide attributes for a file and to evaluate the AppLocker policy for the file.
 AppLocker policies are conditional access control entries (ACEs), and policies are evaluated by using the attribute-based access control SeAccessCheckWithSecurityAttributes or AuthzAccessCheck functions.